 How familiar are you with your bible?
 The blessings that come when our bibles are a part of our daily make up are endless.
 So to be clear, the message of today’s sermon, based on the Psalms, is to get to know your bible better.
 Touch it, open it, read it, write in it, put notes in it.
-Keep it handy, the way we used to keep dictionaries .
+Keep it handy, the way we used to keep dictionaries and thesauruses next to our desks.

 When I asked Ryan if there was one message he wanted to make sure that I conveyed pertaining to the Psalms overall, it was that the Psalms can be considered our guide for relating to God.
 When these lyrics become a part of our make-up, familiar in a way that we begin using them as an expression that reaches out to God, instead of exasperation shared aloud with no expectation.